linode/docs/docs/guides/development/javascript/build-mern-stack-chat-application/index.md

 You now have a working MERN stack application.
 This code above can form a basis that you can modify and expand on to your needs.

 Ready to deploy your MERN stack app to a server?
-Refer to our guide [How to Deploy a MERN Stack App to Linode on Ubuntu 20.04 or Debian 10](/docs/guides/deploying-mern-stack-app-ubuntu-debian).
+Refer to our guide [Deploy a MERN Stack Application on Akamai](/docs/guides/deploy-a-mern-stack-application/).
 There, you can learn how to set up a server for a MERN stack and copy over your MERN project for deployment.

 One way you can enhance your MERN stack app is by adding authentication.
 Learn how to implement authentication into your Express JS server through our guide [User Authentication with JSON Web Tokens (JWTs) and Express](/docs/guides/how-to-authenticate-using-jwt/).